Is Personal Capital available in Canada?

-Personal Capital, the famous U.S.-based net worth-tracking application, is not available for Canadians.
+The famous U.S.-based net worth-tracking application is unfortunately not available for Canadians.

 Because while Personal Capital is a fantastic net worth tracker, there is a viable alternative available to Canadians.

 A good alternative for Personal Capital in Canada is Wealthica.
 Let’s see how apt a replacement Wealthica is for Personal Capital as we dive deep into its features, strengths, and weaknesses in this article.